 The speech-language department at the Delrey School provides direct services to children with communication, speech, language, oral motor, feeding and swallowing disorders.
 The overall goal of the department is to provide the student with a functional means of communication to interact with others in their environment.
 These services are provided via individual sessions, small and large groups, and in the classroom.

 Oral Motor/Feeding Therapy

 The speech-language and occupational therapists at the Delrey School provide students with oral motor/feeding/self-feeding evaluations.
 The student’s family is included in developing non-nutritive oral stimulation and/or therapeutic feeding programs for home and school.
-At Delrey School, a hot lunch is prepared to meet each student’s individual needs regarding graded food textures and liquid consistencies.
+At Delrey School, a hot lunch is provided to meet each student’s individual needs regarding graded food textures and liquid consistencies.
 Feeding equipment is adapted to facilitate the student’s oral motor and self-feeding progress.
 The students are offered direct oral motor/self-feeding therapy in individual and small-group settings.
 The school therapy team is also in contact with the student’s medical team within the community to ensure a comprehensive approach.

 Students with sensory processing dysfunction can receive the therapy they need in the well-equipped sensory room at the Delrey School.
 The students are evaluated and a sensory diet is developed and implemented throughout the school day.
 Sensory strategies are also recommended for home.